-Cause Solution

-Memory is installed incorrectly or is bad.
+Cause Solution Memory is installed incorrectly or is bad.
 To avoid damage to the DIMMs or the system board, you must unplug the computer power cord before attempting to reseat, install, or remove a DIMM module.
-Reseat DIMMs.
+1. Reseat DIMMs.
 Turn on the system.
-Replace DIMMs one at a time to isolate the faulty module.
-NOTE: DIMM1 or XMM1 must always be installed.
-DIMM1 must be installed before DIMM3.
-Replace third-party memory with HP memory.

-4. Replace the system board.
+2. Replace DIMMs one at a time to isolate the faulty module.

+Cause lution NOTE: DIMM1 or XMM1 must always be in must be installed before DIMM3. stalled.
+DIMM1 Replace third-party memory with HP memory ory.
+Replace the system board.